-As a teenager I studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
-In the 1960s, I became interested in photography, but even before I bought my first camera, I built a darkroom.
-My art has always been about crafting pictures rather than taking pictures.
+As a teenager Joel studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
+In the 1960s, he became interested in photography, but even before he bought his first camera, he built a darkroom.
+His art has always been about crafting pictures rather than taking pictures.

-In 1968 I, my wife Betty and I, founded Exposure Gallery on New York’s lower East side.
-During the1960’s, I exhibited my work there and at other East Coast galleries.
+In 1968, Joel and his wife Betty founded Exposure Gallery on New York’s lower East side.
+During the 1960’s, he exhibited his work there and at other East Coast galleries.
 A.D.
-Coleman, photography critic of the New York Times at that time described me as a technical master.
-My photographs from that period were one of a kind images individually crafted using bleaches, dyes, and toners.
+Coleman, photography critic of the New York Times at that time described him as a technical master.
+His photographs from that period were one of a kind images individually crafted using bleaches, dyes, and toners.
 You can find examples of this work from the 1960s here.

-In 1970 I moved from Manhattan to Berkeley California.
-Impressed by the amazing flora of Northern California I began crafting Oshibana, pictures made with pressed flowers.
-In the 1970’s, my Wilderness Cards were sold at scores of galleries throughout coastal California.
+In 1970 Joel and Betty moved from Manhattan to Berkeley California.
+Impressed by the amazing flora of Northern California they began crafting Oshibana, pictures made with pressed flowers.
+In the 1970’s, their Wilderness Cards were sold at the UC Berkeley Art Museum and scores of galleries throughout coastal California.

-In 1985, while l was working for McGraw Hill, I was introduced to digital media, which profoundly influenced my work.
-Where once I painted with colors, I could now paint with images.
-Today my work includes both black and white photography as well as digital art.
-I hope you enjoy it.
+In 1985, while Joel was working for McGraw Hill, he was introduced to digital media, which profoundly influenced his work.
+Where once he painted with colors, he could now paint with images.
+Today his work includes both photography as well as digital art.

 scroll down for images